GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Related Work

 In analytical grasp synthesis, algorithms typically assume complete geometric knowledge of an object to generate hand poses, which are subsequently evaluated using analytical grasp quality metrics.
 The most widely adopted metrics are based on force closure~\cite{ferrari1992planning, roa2015grasp}; however, these are traditionally non-differentiable.
 Consequently, early approaches either sampled a massive volume of grasps to select the highest-scoring candidates~\cite{mahler2016dex, mahler2018dex, fang2020graspnet, cao2021suctionnet} or employed sampling-based optimization techniques such as simulated annealing~\cite{miller2004graspit, ciocarlie2007dexterous}.
 While effective for simple parallel grippers and suction cups with low degrees of freedom (DoF $<8$), these strategies suffer from the curse of dimensionality and become computationally intractable for dexterous hands, where the DoF often exceeds $20$.

 To overcome this limitation, recent research has shifted toward differentiable grasp metrics coupled with gradient-based optimization~\cite{liu2021synthesizing, turpin2022grasp, turpin2023fast, wang2023dexgraspnet, chen2023task, li2023frogger, chen2024springgrasp, chen2024bodex}.
 These works primarily focus on formulating novel metrics, such as those based on differentiable force closure~\cite{liu2021synthesizing,wang2023dexgraspnet} or differentiable physics simulations~\cite{turpin2022grasp, turpin2023fast}.
 Regarding optimization strategies, the Metropolis-adjusted Langevin Algorithm (MALA) has been utilized to enhance grasp diversity~\cite{liu2021synthesizing, wang2023dexgraspnet}.
-Furthermore, Dexonomy~\cite{chen2025dexonomy} highlights the critical role of initialization, proposing a hybrid pipeline that combines sampling-based object initialization with gradient-based refinement.
-Our framework builds upon these gradient-based foundations but replaces standard gradient descent with a novel ADMM-based optimizer to rigorously resolve exact contact boundaries.
+Furthermore, Dexonomy~\cite{chen2025dexonomy} highlights the critical role of initialization, combining taxonomy-guided sampling with simulator-based local refinement.
+Our framework differs from both prior gradient-based methods and Dexonomy: ADMM separates grasp-metric optimization from simulator-enforced contact feasibility, avoiding approximate contact models without fixing contact points.

 An alternative line of research explores contact-region mapping, transferring human grasp demonstrations to novel objects via functional correspondence~\cite{yang2022oakink, wei2024learning, wu2024cross}.
 Although this produces semantically meaningful, human-like grasps suitable for high-level task planning, such approaches often sacrifice grasp diversity and struggle to guarantee dynamic stability under varying physical conditions.